 - Fethiye-Kas (Kekova)-Fethiye

 In addition to the above-mentioned routes, the Greek Islands are also one of the most popular sailing routes on the Aegean.
-For more information about sailing routes, you may visit the Viravira Routes page.
+For more information about the best times and locations, you may visit this blog post.

 Sailing in Turkey: Practical Considerations